-You should remain at least 100 yards (300 feet) from cetaceans and at least 50 yards (150 feet) from pinnipeds.
+You should remain at least 100 yards (300 feet) from whales and at least 50 yards (150 feet) from dolphins, seals, and sea lions.
+Other species-specific rules may apply - know before you go.

 Observation

 When observing marine mammals at sea, make sure your actions do not cause any change in their behavior.